 I’ll head to the land of scratch-and-dent groceries soon.
 It’s good that I’ve used up most of my canned goods and know what I can use more of, because it’s almost time to stock up again.

-To learn why one frugal blogger doesn’t do the pantry challenge anymore, go here: http://www.mediumsizedfamily.com/no-pantry-challenge/.
+You can learn how to prepare for a pantry challenge and learn why one frugal blogger doesn’t do the pantry challenge anymore.

 I took the photo in this post.